 Tables of Integrals and Computer Algebra Systems

-- Be very careful when using these.

-- 1. Can be cumbersome to use

-- 2. Might have mistakes

-- 3. Hidden roundoff and theoretical errors in computer implementations
+- Be very careful when using these. - 1.
+Can be cumbersome to use and notation might be confusing - 2.
+Might have mistakes - 3.
+Hidden roundoff and theoretical errors in computer implementations

 Numerical Integration (Approximating definite integrals with attention to accuracy)